rrobinett/wsprdaemon/README.md

-# wsprdaemon (WD) Latest version is v2.9e
+# wsprdaemon (WD) Latest version is v2.9g

+2.9g Installs WSJT-x 2.2.2 which includes an enhanced wsprd decoding utility capable of extracting up to 6% more spots from your receiver

+2.9f Fixes parsing of the config file so that WD supports multiple call/grid definitions

-2.9e adds a small fix to code which runs only on the upload server at wsprdaemon.org.
+2.9e Adds a small fix to code which runs only on the upload server at wsprdaemon.org.

-2.9d adds enhanced spots logging to wsprnet.org and a number of error resiliency enhancements.
+2.9d Adds enhanced spots logging to wsprnet.org and a number of error resiliency enhancements.

 It is a very low risk upgrade, so I encourage all users to 'git pull' it

 A Debian/Raspberry Pi [WSPR](https://en.wikipedia.org/wiki/WSPR_(amateur_radio_software)) decoding and noise level graphing service